lach-g/CarJourneyCost/README.md

 Currently limited to Western Australia

 ### How to
-To get an up-to-date journey cost estimation run:
+To get an up-to-date journey cost estimation run and fill inputs:
 ```bash
 python journey_cost.py
 ```